 Mini-Stone Stencil from Tim Holtz for the stones

-Then I used the mini-stone stencil from Tim Holtz and Stampers Anonymous and Iced Spruce Distress Oxide for the base of the stone.
+Then I used the mini-stone stencil from Tim Holtz and Stampers Anonymous and Iced Spruce Distress Oxide ink for the base of the stone.
 To give more dimension to each stone I painted over each of them with Hickory Smoke, Pumice Stone and/or Picket Fence paint.
 The stones are subtle, but I love them.
 At first I was unhappy with my choice of windows (window frames from the Village Manor) because I thought they covered up too much of the stone, but now I think it's perfect for this house.

 The graveyard doesn't really show up on the front.
 It is there just to add a little interesting detail in front of the tree.
 The tree is, of course, my favorite die cut tree - the Branch Tree from Tim Holtz and Sizzix.
-I think it is kind of retired, but you can still find it online.
+I think it is retired, but you can still find it online.